Skarsnik/QUsb2snes/README.md

 ## Developers

-Look at the [docs/Protocol.md](docs/Protocol.md) file to have a detailed view of the commands of websocket protocol.
+Look at the [docs/Protocol.md](docs/Protocol.md) file to have a detailed view of the commands of the websocket protocol.

 ## Licence

-QUsb2snes project follow the GPL version 3 licence, you can find the full version of the licence on the LICENCE file.
+QUsb2snes project follows the GPL version 3 licence, you can find the full version of the licence in the LICENCE file.

 ## Icons